attkap/CustomerServiceGPT/README.md

 5. **Check the Response for Harmfulness**: The response is checked for harmful content or language using predefined criteria.
 6. **Output the Response as a JSON**: The final response, along with any relevant metadata, is output as a JSON file and stored in the `/data/LLM_outputs` directory.

-All prompts used for interacting with the OpenAI API are stored in `constants/system_messages`.

 ### Running the Bot

 You can run the customer service bot by executing the `main.py` script within the `src` directory: